 6-2.5 Continuity.

 The common fire wall or fire resistive partition for townhouses, duplexes, attached duplexes, or townhouse style apartments must be continuous from the foundation to the underside of the roof deck and must extend the full length of the common wall.

-The roof sheathing, for not less than a 1220 mm (4-ft) width on each side of the wall, must be of noncombustible material, fire retardant treated wood, or one layer of 16 mm (5/8-inch) Type X gypsum wallboard attached to the underside of the roof decking.
+6-2.5.1 The roof sheathing, for not less than a 1220 mm (4-ft) width on each side of the wall, must be of noncombustible material or one layer of 16 mm (5/8-inch) Type X gypsum wallboard attached to the underside of the roof decking.
 Parapets are prohibited.

 6-2.6 Off-Base Housing Requirements.

 Family housing located outside military installations or bases must comply with provisions of paragraphs 6-2.2 through 6-2.5 above, and must comply with applicable local fire and building codes when the local fire department has "first due" responsibility.

 6-2.7 Overseas Housing Requirements.

 Overseas family housing, constructed or leased- constructed, must comply with provisions of paragraphs 6-2.2 through 6-2.5 and the host nation fire protection requirements or NFPA 101 whichever is more stringent.
-These requirements must be effective beginning with Fiscal Year 2005 projects.